willemlarsen/scrabble-score/README.md

 Hello!
 I'm Willem Larsen and this little bit of code calculates the scrabble score of a given word.
 Thanks for your interest.

+I'm refactoring the first version of the javascript to use objects.

 The MIT License (MIT)

 Copyright (c) {{{year}}} {{{fullname}}}